Comparing 6 and 16 cores, Lets know how well Ryzen 5 CPUs has aged? - LEARNALLFIX

 Calculating the Mean

-This is an analysis of the geometric mean-derived average performance for the 11 examined games.
+It analyzes the geometric mean-derived average performance for the 11 examined games.
 The 5800X outperformed the 5600X on average by 9%, while the 5950X outperformed the 5600X by 14%.
 The 5800X3D outperformed the 5800X by 27% and 39%, respectively, for a significant performance boost.

 What We Acquired

 Even with the 167% increase in cores, the Ryzen 9 5950X was and is ridiculous for gaming, as the 5800X3D utterly destroys it with an average performance boost of 22%.
-This is a far larger margin than what we see between the 5600X and 5950X.

-Of course, the 5950X makes perfect sense if you’re also doing core-intensive office applications, but it was never a wise decision to use it just for gaming.
+Of course, the 5950X makes perfect sense if you’re also doing core-intensive office applications, but it was never wise to use it just for gaming.
 It is reasonable to conclude that those who upsold gamers on the 5950X solely for gaming cheated them out of a substantial sum of money.

 Unfortunately, AMD’s entry-level competitors now often provide far better value than Intel, and AMD must address this with AM5 if they are to win the entire retail market.

-All things considered, it was intriguing to discover a few instances in which the 5600X was beginning to lag behind the models with larger core counts by a significant amount, including in Ratchet & Clank, Spider-Man, Starfield, and The Last of Us Part 1.
+It was intriguing to discover a few instances in which the 5600X was beginning to lag behind the models with larger core counts by a significant amount, including in Ratchet & Clank, Spider-Man, Starfield, and The Last of Us Part 1.

 The resolution angle comes next.
 While some people might find 4K CPU benchmarking interesting, keep in mind that your goal frame rate—rather than resolution—is what matters.
 For instance, it’s not very helpful to learn that the RTX 4090 can only produce about 75 frames per second at 4K with the “ultra preset” if you want 144 frames per second in Cyberpunk 2077.
 Because all CPUs in that particular case were able to drive 70–80 frames per second during our test, all we are doing is testing the RTX 4090.